This recipe requires the use of a sous-vide cooker or the beer cooler hack.

 - Total time:1 hour or up to 4 hours and 15 minutes

 - 4 boneless duck breasts (about 5 to 6 ounces each; 150-175g)

 - Kosher salt and freshly cracked black pepper

-Season duck breasts with salt and pepper and seal in vacuum bags.
-Place in 135 degree water bath for at least 45 minutes and up to 4 hours.
+Seal duck in vacuum bags.
+Place in 130°F (54°C) water bath for at least 45 minutes and up to 4 hours.
 Remove from bags and dry thoroughly with paper towels.

-Slice breasts crosswise into 1/2-inch strips and serve, topping with fried shallots and Sichuan peppercorns.
+Slice breasts crosswise into 1/2-inch strips and serve.